 Our aim is to both provide products that protect our customers from the impact of risk and to make sure the risks we accept are managed collaboratively.
 This has the twin effect of maximising returns for investors and benefitting the environment and societies we operate in.

-The Board’s Risk Committee (BRC) ensures we operate a robust risk management system and the Group Chief Risk Officer shares any material ESG risks within a quarterly update to the BRC.
-We consider it imperative to continually evaluate any emerging risks.
+The Board’s Risk Committee (BRC) ensures we operate a robust risk management system and the Group chief risk officer shares any material ESG risks within a quarterly update to the BRC.
+We consider it imperative to evaluate any emerging risks.

 We comply with all relevant law and regulation concerning financial and economic sanctions.
 A dedicated committee oversees our procedures and our approach to dealing with countries we perceive as higher risk.
 This approach is reviewed at least twice a year.